hackclub/some-assembly-required/README.md

 ### Registers

-In order to talk about assembly, we need to dig a bit more into what registers are.
-Like we talked about in the [saving data](#saving-data) section, registers are available for short term data storage on the CPU.
+Now that we know about data, we should talk about storing data.
+We covered registers in the [saving data](#saving-data) section briefly - registers are available for short term data storage on the CPU.

 <p align="center">
   <br />